-TL;DR: Research into 325,765 Austrian SMEs reveals they’re drowning in compliance demands (GDPR, NIS2, ISO 27001) while most lack dedicated security staff.
+325,765 Austrian SMEs are drowning in compliance demands while most lack dedicated security staff.
 Traditional consulting delivers documents that become shelfware.
-Infrastructure-first approaches offer a different path.

-Austria has 325,765 SMEs — that’s 99.6% of all businesses.
-Most are minimally protected against cybersecurity threats, with many lacking funds for comprehensive defenses despite increasing cyber incident rates.
+Most are minimally protected against cybersecurity threats, lacking funds for comprehensive defenses despite increasing cyber incident rates.

 They can’t hire their way out of this.